 Like any smart company, Client X wanted to be cost-conscious and strategic with their affiliate marketing spend while also ensuring that they only paid for incremental sales in their programme.
 Our team examined their existing affiliate network technology platform (Network X) and commission structure.
 We found that Network X offered no alternative payment attributions aside from Last Click.
 In addition, Client X’s existing commission structure did not complement the brand’s incremental sales goals.

 Because AP has established relationships and deep experience with all major affiliate networks and platforms, our team was able to guide Client X through a review of technology platforms from an agnostic perspective.
-Client X ultimately chose Impact.com, which would easily accommodate the program’s Last to Basket attribution model.
+Client X ultimately chose Impact.com, which would easily accommodate the programme’s Last to Cart attribution model.
 Our team also recommended that Client X adjust their commission structures for voucher, deal and content affiliates.